rpicard/explore-flask/6-advanced_patterns_for_views_and_routing.md

 There are many good answers, but the one that is relevant to this chapter is to implement caching.
 Specifically, we’re going to use the Flask-Cache extension.
 This extension provides us with a decorator that we can use on our index view to cache the response for some period of time.

-You’ll have to configure Flask-Cache to work with the caching software you wish to use.
+You can configure Flask-Cache to work with whichever caching software you wish to use.
 A popular choice is Redis, which is easy to set-up and use.
 Assuming Flask-Cache is configured, here’s what our decorated view looks like.

 ```
 from flask.ext.cache import Cache